tosin2013/rhel8-bootstrap/README.md

 ## setup-bastion.sh Script

-(Note: A portion of this script's code may be missing, these are likely elements involved)

 * **System Updates:**  Updates packages on the target system.
 * **User Management:** Configures users and groups for access control.
 * **Firewall Configuration:**  Adjusts firewall rules, limiting access to necessary ports.